The basics

 The characters

 The characters are not based on real people.
-They're archetypes — carefully crafted generalisations of a type of person or personality, each with a completely different voice and a different relationship with your complaints.
+They're archetypes — carefully crafted personalities, each with a completely different voice and a different relationship with your complaints.

-The main character is Grandpa — dry, world-weary, British, and permanently mildly disappointed by everything.
-Think Victor Meldrew, but with better comic timing.
-He's free to interact with, one session per day.
+Grandpa — dry, world-weary, British, and permanently mildly disappointed by everything.
+Think Victor Meldrew with better comic timing.

 Using Typical!